Financial-Times/origami/components/o3-editorial-typography/README.md

 #### Summary

-Use to provide a brief overview of an article’s content for supported brands.
+Use to provide a concise summary of the article, offering a quick, high-level overview of the key points.
+It allows readers to grasp the main ideas without reading the entire article.

 ```html
 <p class="o3-editorial-typography-summary">Summary</p>